salis/tauri-plugin-p256-signer/README.md

 # Tauri Plugin p256-signer

-Sign messages from Tauri using P256 supported keystore keys.
+Sign messages from Tauri using passkeys to create a viem webauthnp256 account to use as an owner in 4337 wallets.
-Requires tauri biometric plugin and will throw an error  if no biometrics are enrolled.
+Requires configuration in your consuming application via asset links, verifying the package sha256 hash and package name etc.